orpiske/panorama/README.md

-Otavio's Apache Camel Examples: Sas Service
+Otavio's Apache Camel Examples: SAS Service
 ============

 This example project shows a simple request/response service in Apache Camel using